Categories

 The role requires a qualified solicitor with experience of running litigious cases.
 Our main practice areas in Britain are: (i) public law and human rights; (ii) employment and discrimination and (iii) defamation law.
 The post-holder will have particular expertise in one of these areas.
 Our cases also involve data rights, freedom of information, criminal law, actions against the police, charity law, education law, international humanitarian law, and immigration issues.

 The post holder will manage a growing team that consists of a Legal Officer and a Junior Legal Officer.
-In addition, our country teams have advocacy and communication officers and researchers who monitor anti-Palestinian racism.
+In addition, our British work team has an advocacy and communication officer and two researchers who monitor anti-Palestinian racism.

 We welcome and encourage applicants from all backgrounds and do not discriminate on the basis of age, disability, LGBT or relationship status, pregnancy and maternity, race, religion and belief, sex, or social class.
 We particularly welcome applications from Palestinians and those who identify as part of the Palestinian diaspora.